BIGJRA/BIGJRA.github.io/rejuv.md

 -   Defeat the first few trainers, then grab the *Data Drive.*

--   Head up, and you’ll have to battle 6 Inkay ranging from Level 50 to 90.
-Really, if you don’t let the 80/90 ones set up on you with Superpower, you’ll be able to come out ahead.
+-   Head up, and you'll have to battle 6 Inkay ranging from Level 50 to 90.
+Really, if you don't let the 80/90 ones set up on you with Superpower, you'll be able to come out ahead.

 -   As a result, we now have access to the move relearner in Sheridan Village!
 Talk to the sister for a free *Heart Scale.*